equilibriumdata/equilibriumdata.github.io/cost-nectar-sandbox.md

 A simple, but effective, software to plot these diagrams is <a  href="https://www.kth.se/che/medusa/downloads-1.386254" target="_blank" rel="noopener">Spana</a>, developed by Ignasi Puigdomènech at KTH, Stockholm.

 To obtain the diagrams, it suffices to run Spana with the *.plt files that can be found in the table below.
 Probably, some columns would be truncated.
-If so, use the slider at the bottom of the table to show the missing coumns.
+If so, use the slider at the bottom of the table to show the missing columns.

 <table style="font-size:11px; color:green" >
   <tr>